 Elizabeth Brown is a children’s book author, writer, film producer, and college teacher.
 She earned her MFA in Creative Writing and Screenwriting from Goddard College as well as a Post-MFA Certificate in the Teaching of Creative Writing from Antioch University Los Angeles.

 Ms. Brown teaches writing and the humanities at Saint Augustine College in Chicago as well as teaches creative writing for children K-12 at The Center for Gifted in the Chicagoland area.
 She has taught Screenwriting, Playwriting, Documentary Film Writing, and Writing Books for Children at Oakton Community College ALL and Evanston Township High School Adult and Continuing Education as well as other writing workshops.
 She currently serves as a judge for the Torrance Legacy Creative Writing Awards.
 She is also a patient advocate and delegate with Patients Rising in Washington D.C. and graduated from the Patients Rising Patients Advocacy Masterclass in 2022.
 Her focus is on chronic illness and disability rights for children and young adults.
+Currently, she is on the Federal Government Affairs Committee in the Senate Program at Patients Rising Now in Washington, D.C.

 Additionally, Ms. Brown earned Bachelor and Master of Music degrees from DePaul University School of Music.